lastzero/tweethog/README.md

 Command   | Description
 ----------|-------------------------------------------------------------
-config    | Displays all configuration values filter    | Shows all matching tweets without performing any action like      | Automatically likes all matching tweets smartlike | Likes tweets with random delay and rate limit
+config    | Displays all configuration values auth      | Requests a user auth token for the Twitter API filter    | Shows all matching tweets without performing any action like      | Automatically likes all matching tweets follow    | Automatically follows all users with matching tweets smartlike | Likes tweets with random delay and rate limit

 Global Flags